Marine outfall

 A marine outfall (or ocean outfall) is a pipeline or tunnel that discharges municipal or industrial wastewater, stormwater, combined sewer overflows (CSOs), cooling water, or brine effluents from water desalination plants to the sea.
 Usually they discharge under the sea's surface (submarine outfall).

+Description

 In the case of municipal wastewater, effluent is often being discharged after having undergone no or only primary treatment, with the intention of using the assimilative capacity of the sea for further treatment.
 Submarine outfalls are common throughout the world and probably number in the thousands.
 The light intensity and salinity in natural sea water disinfects the wastewater to ocean outfall system significantly.
-More than 200 outfalls alone have been listed in a single international database maintained by the Institute for Hydromechanics at Karlsruhe University for the International Association of Hydraulic Engineering and Research (IAHR) / International Water Association (IWA) Committee on Marine Outfall Systems.